FREE CONSULTATION (314) 361-4300

 Missouri Workers Compensation Lawyers

 If you have been injured at work, it is important to speak to a workers’ compensation lawyer about your legal rights and options.
 Please contact attorney James M. Hoffmann for a free consultation about your case.
 Our legal team has a strong history of helping injured workers get medical attention and the financial compensation they need.
 Contact our St. Louis, Missouri workers compensation law firm to ensure that your rights are protected.
-Please call (314) 361-4300 or toll-free at (314) 361-4300.
+Please call (314) 361-4300.
 You can also complete our Online Case Evaluation Form.

 Workers & Industry